Insight: Mass shootings tend to lift gun sales, data shows

-NEW YORK/SAN ANTONIO (Reuters) - The coming weeks may well be banner ones for gun sales in America - and the massacre at a Connecticut elementary school will likely be a reason.
+NEW YORK/SAN ANTONIO (Reuters) - The coming week may well be a banner one for gun sales in America - and the massacre at a Connecticut elementary school will likely be a reason.

 The appetite for guns tends to increase following a mass shooting, according to a Reuters analysis of U.S. government data on background checks run on prospective gun buyers in the past 13 years - generally regarded as a reliable indicator of whether gun sales are increasing.